olile11/Customing-terminal/README.md

-# Customing-terminal
-Customing your terminal with zsh and oh my zsh on ubuntu
+# Customing your terminal with zsh and oh my zsh on ubuntu

 * # Customing with zsh
 ## 1 - Install the zsh command interpreter